What to Check Before Buying Decorative Furniture | Engineering Risk Guide

 What to Check Before Buying Decorative Furniture

 Most decorative furniture failures are not defects; they are predictable outcomes of ignored physics.
-This forensic guide outlines the structural indicators that distinguish a long-term asset from a future liability.
+Salespeople sell aesthetics; engineers sell density.
+This forensic guide gives you the tools to distinguish a long-term asset from a future liability in 5 minutes.

 1. The "Hollow Thud" Test

-Action: Knock on the center of large flat surfaces.
+Action: Knock firmly on the center of large flat surfaces (table tops, wardrobe doors).

-Fail Signal: A hollow, drum-like echo indicates a low-density honeycomb core masked by veneer.
-This will delaminate.
+Fail Signal: A hollow, drum-like echo indicates a low-density honeycomb paper core masked by veneer.
+This cannot be repaired if dented and will delaminate in humidity.

 2. The "Fingernail" Check

-Action: Run a fingernail gently over joinery lines.
+Action: Run a fingernail gently across the joinery lines (where wood meets wood).

 4. The Upholstery "Pinch"